HealthPathways

 • up to a gestational limit of 22+0 weeks, for any reason

-• Termination of pregnancy is a time sensitive service and that delays impact on the woman or pregnant
+• Termination of pregnancy is a time sensitive service and delays impact on the woman's or pregnant person's options

 • Statewide Termination of pregnancy clinical guidelines states under the Clinical Standards that:

-• Ideally, offer an assessment appointment within 5 days of referral
+• Ideally, patients should be offered an assessment appointment within 5 days of referral

-• Ideally provide termination within 2 weeks of the decision to proceed being agreed
+• Ideally, patients should be provided with termination of pregnancy within 2 weeks of the decision to proceed being agreed

-• Consider primary health screening or advice. i.e. Cervical Screening, Sexual Health Check, Rubella titre, domestic and family violence or sexual violence, smoking cessation advice.
+• Consider primary health screening or advice. i.e. Cervical Screening, Sexual Health Check, Rubella titre, domestic and family violence or sexual violence, smoking or vaping cessation advice

 Clinical resources